OpertusMundi/ingest/README.md

 ## Installation

-The package requires at least Python 3.7.
-First, install and *pyculr*, e.g. for Debian:
+The package requires at least Python 3.8.
+First, install and *pycurl*, e.g. for Debian:
 ```
 apt-get install python3-pycurl
 ```